croweigibson/Investigating-Netflix-Movies/README.md

 The result of our analysis of Netflix movie durations ended up being inconclusive.
 The duration of children's movies and documentaries does not appear to have changed much over the years.
 ![](movie_duration.png)
 ## Future Considerations
-- One of the most important steps will be to perform statistical analysis to measure trends and fluctuations in movie lengths.
+- Statistical Analysis: It will be essential to do a thorough statistical analysis in order to quantify trends and variations in movie lengths over time.
+A deeper understanding of the patterns found in the data can be gained by employing methods like regression analysis, time series analysis, and hypothesis testing.

-- Future analysis should include investigating the relationships between the lengths and genres of movies as it might also reveal interesting trends.
+- Genre-Length Relationships: Future studies should look into the links between film lengths and genres.
+This investigation could turn up interesting patterns or connections between particular genres and how long they usually last.
+Comprehending genre-specific inclinations might provide insights to movie studios and film producers about audience preferences, hence optimizing content selection.

-- Consider creating more elaborate visuals and interactive plots to improve the way findings are presented.
+- Enhanced Visualizations: Developing more complex visualizations and interactive plots should be taken into account in order to improve the way the results are presented.
+With the use of interactive visualizations, users can dynamically explore the data to better comprehend the trends and patterns that are shown.
+Network diagrams, dynamic charts, and heatmaps are a few examples of techniques that can be used to efficiently communicate complicated linkages and patterns.

-- Finally, using machine learning methods to forecast the lengths of movies based on different attributes can add insightful information to the study.
+- Machine Learning Forecasting: Applying machine learning techniques to estimate film durations according to different characteristics can yield insightful predictions.
+Predictive models that estimate movie lengths based on genre, release year, director, and audience ratings can be created by utilizing algorithms like ensemble methods, regression models, and time series forecasting.
+Filmmakers, producers, and streaming services can use these estimates to help them make decisions about scheduling, audience engagement tactics, and content production.